vatme/vatsim-hq-docs/members.md

 # Members

+### Menu

+On the left side menu, there is a dropdown menu for **Members** which shows you all the functions that are available to you.
+Some of the functions are explained below.

 ### Choose a vACC

 If your division is part of the HQ system and you are a resident member in the division, you will be asked to choose a Home vACC when first logging into the system.
 A vACC manages an area of airspace within the division.
 Your Home vACC is where you will do your training and spend most of your time controlling in.